mohamedhossam07/Naddaha/README.md

 # Naddaha
-Naddaha is a python script used in downloading screenshots of list of urls to be used in blue team investigations and SOC "Security operation centers" daily work.
+Naddaha is a python script that can be used in downloading screenshots of list of urls to be used in blue team investigations and SOC "Security operation centers" daily work.

 ## Installation